Generative AI for Managerial Decision-Making under Ambiguity and Sycophancy: Methodology

-To ground our experimental design, we established a structured approach for creating decision prompts by synthesizing principles from prior literature.
-This framework enables the systematic manipulation of scenarios across our two independent variables: decision type and ambiguity level.
+To ground the experimental design in the conditions of real managerial work, we established a structured approach to decision prompt construction by synthesizing principles from prior literature.
+This stage defines the two independent variables, decision type and ambiguity level, that structure all subsequent stages of the collaboration pipeline.